shafigh75/Memorandum/README.md

   "configCheck_interval": 10,
   "auth_enabled": true,
   "wal_enabled": true,
+  "cluster_enabled": true,
   "shard_count": 32,
   "replica_count": 0,
   "auth_token": "f5e0c51b7f3c6e6b57deb13b3017c32e"
 }
 ```
 **NOTE**: make sure to check the config file and set the values based on your requirements.
+**NOTE**: In cli there is a `passwd` command that will generate a new auth token for you :)

 ## Usage as module
 Here is an example of how to use the Memorandum library in your Go project: